bigbioinformatics/single_cell_rna_seq_workshop/README.md

 # Bioinformatics Bootcamp Special Topics Workshop: **Single Cell RNA-Seq Analysis**
 *Presented by UT Health San Antonio BIG Club*

-Welcome to the Bioinformatics Bootcamp special topics workshop on **Single Cell RNA-Seq Analysis**.
+Welcome to the Bioinformatics Bootcamp Advanced topics workshop on **Single Cell RNA-Seq Analysis**.
 This workshop is designed to teach you how to:
 - Perform basic scRNA-Seq data preparation.
 - Use manifold learning techniques to analyze cellular relationships in scRNA-Seq data.
 - Find and interpret biologically-meaningful patterns in scRNA-Seq data.